Protect patients' privacy and confidentiality

 Your personal accounts should be kept private, with access limited to friends only.

-Patients can take to Twitter or Facebook when they feel they have a reason to complain.
+Patients can take to social media when they feel they have a reason to complain.
 It can be difficult to know how to respond to such public criticism.

 Although many social media sites have options for users to report offensive posts, asking for such posts to be removed may not be the best idea.
 Often it can anger the complainant more; they may choose to post their comments elsewhere, or complain that you are 'silencing' them.

-You may wish to consider responding politely to the comment, without breaching patient confidentiality, and inviting the poster to contact the practice directly so that you can discuss their concerns further.
-Often, a response like this will satisfy the patient.
+You might want to consider responding politely to the comment, without breaching patient confidentiality, and inviting the poster to contact the practice directly so you can discuss their concerns further.
+A response like this can often satisfy the patient.

 If you use social media to promote your practice, it's important to keep your personal and professional accounts separate.
 Don't blur the boundaries by attempting to use one account for both uses.